-- increasing budgetary pressures that may reduce funding for military programs; - · changes in modernization plans for military equipment; - · changes in tactical navigation requirements; - global conflicts impacting troop deployment, including troop withdrawals from the Middle East; - priorities for current battlefield operations; - new military and operational doctrines that affect military equipment needs; - sales cycles that are long and difficult to predict; - shifting response time and/or delays in the approval process associated with the export licenses we must obtain prior to the international shipment of certain of our military products; - · delays in military procurement schedules; and - delays in the testing and acceptance of our products, including delays resulting from changes in customer specifications.
+- increasing budgetary pressures that may reduce funding for military programs; - changes in modernization plans for military equipment; - · changes in tactical navigation requirements; - · global conflicts impacting troop deployment, including troop withdrawals from the Middle East; - priorities for current battlefield operations;

+- new military and operational doctrines that affect military equipment needs; - sales cycles that are long and difficult to predict; - shifting response time and/or delays in the approval process associated with the export licenses we must obtain prior to the international shipment of certain of our military products; - · delays in military procurement schedules; and - · delays in the testing and acceptance of our products, including delays resulting from changes in customer specifications.

 These factors can cause substantial fluctuations in sales of our TACNAV and FOG products from period to period.
 For example, sales of our FOG products increased \$11.4 million, or 39%, from 2009 to 2010 driven largely by increased sales for commercial applications, such as surveying and optical stabilization, and a range of government and defense applications, including weapons stabilization.
-However, sales of our FOG products decreased \$17.9 million, or 44%, from 2010 to 2011 and both TACNAV and FOG sales have continued to decline significantly during the first half of 2012.
-The Obama administration and Congress may change defense spending priorities, either in conjunction with troop withdrawals from Iraq and Afghanistan or for other reasons, including efforts to reduce the deficit.
+However, sales of our FOG products decreased \$17.9 million, or 44%, from 2010 to 2011 and decreased \$1.8 million, or 10%, from the nine months ending September 30, 2011 to the nine months ended September 30, 2012.
+TACNAV product sales have remained flat for the nine months ended September 30, 2012 from the nine months ended September 30, 2011, even though our 2012 year-to-date sales reflect shipments of a portion of the largest TACNAV order in our history.
+We do not currently have in backlog another TACNAV order of comparable size for 2013 or future years, which could lead to a decline in our revenues compared to 2012.
+The U.S. government may change defense spending priorities at any time.
 Moreover, government customers such as the U.S. Coast Guard and their contractors can generally cancel orders for our products for convenience or decline to exercise previously disclosed contract options.
 Even under firm orders with government customers, funding must often be appropriated in the budget process in order for the government to complete the contract.
 The cancellation of or failure to fund orders for our products could further reduce our net sales and results of operations.